jotd666/scramble500/README.md

 ISSUES:

-- highscores 1ST and 2ND are missing
-- clear rockets, ships... on playfield scroll disaligned sometimes
-- hide stars in levels with ceiling (2,5)
-- ship explosion wrong animation 1 2 1 2 1 2 3
-- sound loop is wrong
+- sound loop clicks even if .wav loop is perfect
-- wrong enemies erasures
+- explosions trash the scrolling playfield sometimes
+- explosions: scrolling jitters like if bplcon was changed
-- start music: play on separate screen
+- start music: play on separate screen (player one get ready)
-- wrong/missing colors on bombs/explosions (check ship which is correct)

 TODO